top of page

 Website default image.jpg

-The Rising Voices, Changing Coasts (RVCC) Hub creates an inclusive space where Indigenous knowledge-holders from diverse coastal regions will work with university-trained social, ecosystem, and physical Earth system scientists and students on transformative convergence research to address coastal hazards in the contexts of their communities.
+Rising Voices, Changing Coasts (RVCC) creates an inclusive space where Indigenous knowledge-holders from diverse coastal regions will work with university-trained social, ecosystem, and physical Earth system scientists and students on transformative convergence research to address coastal hazards in the contexts of their communities.

 Website default image.jpg